juandavidp9/thumbnail-gen/README.md

 # Thumbnail Generator App

-Thumbnail Generator is a web application that allows you to generate thumbnails of images with custom sizes.
+This app allows you to generate thumbnails of images with custom sizes.
 It provides an intuitive interface for uploading images, adjusting thumbnail dimensions, and downloading the result.

 Features